O-T-O-Z/deep-celebs/README.md

 * `landmarks.py` contains the code for training the landmark prediction model.
 * `utils.py` contains the code for loading the data and preprocessing it.
 * `multi_task.py` contains the code for training the multi-task model.
-* `eval_attributes.py` contains the code for evaluating the attribute recognition model.
+* `eval/eval_attributes.py` contains the code for evaluating the attribute recognition model.
-* `eval_landmarks.py` contains the code for evaluating the landmark prediction model.
+* `eval/eval_landmarks.py` contains the code for evaluating the landmark prediction model.
-* `plot_landmarks.py` contains the code for plotting the landmark predictions.
+* `eval/plot_landmarks.py` contains the code for plotting the landmark predictions.
-* `loss_plots.py` contains the code for plotting the loss curves.
+* `eval/loss_plots.py` contains the code for plotting the loss curves.
-* `f1_plots.py` contains the code for plotting the F1 scores.
+* `eval/f1_plots.py` contains the code for plotting the F1 scores per attribute and creates the table of the metrics.

 ## Before you start
 Please make sure to set `download=True`in the `get_data_loaders` function in `utils.py` to download the data.